0800 043 0020

 JS Travel Insurance provides Cycle Touring Travel Insurance for those who go on Cycle Touring Holidays and more as part of a cycle touring community, family holiday, or as individuals.

-Travel Insurance benefits included such as Medical and Repatriation Back to the UK, Search and Rescue Cover, Activity Equipment, and more.
+Travel insurance benefits included medical and repatriation back to the UK, search and rescue coverage, activity equipment, and more.

 When getting Travel Insurance (Cycle Touring), you can also select one or more of the following: